 The Mangaw Myth

-Some suggest that the story of her husband Mangao already existed way before Maria Cacao was even adopted into the folk story.
-Like I mentioned above, it probably happened around or after the first cacao crop in the country was recorded in 1670.
+Some suggest that the story of Maria Cacao's husband Mangao already existed way before Maria Cacao was even adopted into the folk story after the first cacao crop in the country was recorded in 1670.

 So who is Mangao?

-Mangganghaw watches before the soul is born and as it is conceived and is usually the first to come to the house of a laboring mother.
-He doesn't enter the house but merely peeps in (ganghaw as they call it, hence the name).
-Which probably explains why Mangaw is virtually nonexistent in the Maria Cacao legends, but a silent participant.
+Along with his brothers, Manlaegas who makes sure that the child is born alive, and Patag’aes who holds a conversation with the soul of the newborn on how they want to live and die; Mangganghaw watches before the soul is born and as it is conceived and is usually the first to come to the house of a laboring mother.
+He doesn't enter the house but merely 'peeps in' (ganghaw as they call it, hence the name).

-It might be speculative to say that this possibly came from the word D'mangaw, the practice of measuring a couple's hands during the feast of marriage renewal called Mo Ninum by the T'boli people of South Cotabato and performed by their shamans (the Tao d'mangaw) when he finds a lifetime partner for a T’boli child.
+It might be a misunderstanding of the word D'mangaw—the practice of measuring a couple's hands during the Mo Ninum feast of marriage renewal by the T'boli people of South Cotabato and performed by their shamans called Tao d'mangaw when he finds a lifetime partner for a T’boli child.